Exponential Machines

 We refer the reader to Appendix~\ref{sec:app-inference-time-proof} where we propose an inference algorithm with $O(r^2 d)$ complexity and thus prove Theorem~\ref{thm:inference-time}.

 The TT-rank of the weight tensor $\tens{W}$ is a hyper-parameter of our method and it controls the efficiency vs. flexibility trade-off.
-A small TT-rank regularizes the model and yields fast learning and inference but restricts the possible values of the tensor $\tens{W}$.
-A large TT-rank allows any value of the tensor $\tens{W}$ and effectively leaves us with the full polynomial model without any advantages of the TT-format.
+A small TT-rank regularizes the model and yields fast learning and inference but restricts the set of possible tensors $\tens{W}$.
+A sufficiently large TT-rank allows any value of the tensor $\tens{W}$ and effectively leaves us with the full polynomial model without any advantages of the TT-format.